 Presentation and teamworking skills (through group work and group presentations).
 Personal competencies: Awareness of the own skills in managing international employees; awareness of the own skills in realizing an academic project.
 Course-specific contributions to AoL competency goals (CG 1-6) CG1: Students develop an academic paper and hold a presentation; a strong focus is on academic writing and presentation skills.
 CG2: Students work in international teams.
 They analyze the influence of cultural differences on HRM policies and practices in different countries as well as the intercultural dimension of international HRM tasks (e.g. management of culture shock, cross-cultural adaptation, cultural due diligence).
 CG4: Students work on a research project on an international HRM topic.
 They develop a paper following academic standards (literature review, methodology, empirical results, discussion of impact).
-Content/ With the increasing globalization of business, the workforce of a large numindicative syllabus ber of companies is now global.
-PART I: The first part of the course introduces students to the specific challenges of managing a global workforce in international companies.
-Topics in this part are: Strategic International Workforce Management The internationalization of human resource management Internationalization strategies and strategic HR management Future topics and trends in managing a global workforce 2.
+Content/indicative syllabus Given the ever increasing globalization of business the workforce of a vast majory of companies is nowadays global.
+PART I: During one part of the course, students will get familiar with specific challenges of managing a global workforce in internationally operating companies.
+Topics of this part are: 1.
+Strategic International Workforce Management The internationalization of human resource management Internationalization strategies and strategic HR management Future topics and trends in managing a global workforce 2.
 Global mobility and international assignments Employee motivations and challenges of assignments Selecting and preparing candidates for an international assignment The culture shock and cross-cultural adaptation Reintegration and career management Flexible forms of international work (e.g. frequent traveling, virtual assignment, self-initiated expatriation) 3.
-Workforce management in joint ventures and M&AsDifferent forms of international alliances (e.g. strategic alliance, joint venture, M&A) The relevance of HRM and culture in cross-border alliances Cultural due diligence and post merger integration Case studies on success stories and failures of cross-border alliances (e.g. Renault Nissan, VW Shanghai, DaimlerChrysler) 4.
+Workforce management in joint ventures and M&As Different forms of international alliances (e.g. strategic alliance, joint venture, M&A) The relevance of HRM and culture in cross-border alliances Cultural due diligence and post merger integration Case studies on success stories and failures of cross-border alliances (e.g. Renault Nissan, VW Shanghai, DaimlerChrysler) 4.
 Current topics of global workforce management E.g. Onboarding/integrating international emplyoees into a diverse workforce; modern leadership styles in a globalized world